redstreet/fava_investor/CONTRIBUTING.md

 mkdir dev
 cd dev
-git clone https://github.com/redstreet/fava-investor.git # or point to your fork cp fava-investor/example.bc .
+git clone https://github.com/redstreet/fava-investor.git # or point to your fork cd fava-investor fava example.bc
-fava example.bc
 ```

-Then, point your browser to: http://localhost:5000/test/extension/Investor/
+Then, point your browser to: http://localhost:5000/test

+As shown in the screenshots on the main page, several Investor links should appear in
+Fava.

 ### Contributing code
 Fork the repo on github and submit pull requests.